-These efforts would not be possible without the generous support of outstanding individuals who share our vision - and who are committed to doing whatever is necessary to help make that vision a reality.
+These efforts would not be possible without the generous support of outstanding individuals who share our vision and are committed to helping make that vision a reality.

 - Jonathan and Lisa Rye

 - Anthony Dolce and Family

 To make a gift to support our research, please visit the Scleroderma Cure Fund.